 pm uninstall -k --user 0 <package name>

 and press the Enter key to uninstall any app from your watch.
-For example, if you own a Samsung Galaxy Watch 5 and want to uninstall the Bixby Wake-up app, use the command as follows.
+For example, if you own a Samsung Galaxy Watch 6 and want to uninstall the Bixby Wake-up app, use the command as follows.
 (The ‘-k’ parameter in the command means “keep data’ of the uninstalled app.
-If you want to delete app data as well, you can remove the parameter)pm uninstall -k --user 0 com.samsung.android.bixby.wakeup
+If you want to delete app data too, remove the parameter).pm uninstall -k --user 0 com.samsung.android.bixby.wakeup

-You can not only install and uninstall apps using ADB commands but disable and re-install them also.
+You can not only install and uninstall apps using ADB commands but also disable and re-install them.

 - Disable an app: